-The Bee Yard at Madison Community Garden has three cooperative hives.
-All Beekeeping Club members, whether experienced or not, can choose to gain hands-on experience managing, maintaining, and harvesting the three co-op hives under the supervision of an experienced beekeeper.
+The Bee Yard at Madison Community Garden maintains 4–5 cooperative hives.
+All Beekeeping Club members, whether experienced or not, can choose to gain hands-on experience managing, maintaining, and harvesting the co-op hives under the supervision of an experienced beekeeper.
 Any honey harvested from the co-op hives will be shared among Beekeeping Club members.

 Photo: Stephen McAuliffe